24/7 Mental Health Crisis Support

 6. We need you.

 Our foster families are consistently at about 98 percent capacity, which means our current foster families probably don’t have the space to take on additional children.
 The more families that are available, the greater the likelihood we can place siblings together.
-When our foster family base is more diverse, we can more easily match a child’s needs to a family.
+When our foster family base is more expansive, we can more easily match a child’s needs to a family.
 The more families we have dispersed throughout our service areas, the more likely we can place children in or near their own communities and avoid disrupting positive familiar connections for the child, like schools, peers, and positive role models.

 May is National Foster Care Month.
 Share and retweet our social media posts promoting foster families and announcing upcoming foster care-related events on our Facebook and Twitter pages.